 - The Shuffleboard Club will host the sweet surf rock sounds of The Vultures.

 - At the St. Petersburg Greenhouse, Office Concerts Inc. will be featuring Josh Harty and Fran Snyder playing acoustic rock music.Our Finale Stage will feature the tribal, disco, gypsy bluegrass grooves of local favorites, Urban Gypsies of Florida and we will finish the night with the bluesy gospel vocal stylings of the Betty Fox Band.

 On the Dance Stage, First Night Favorites, Dundu Dole and the Florida West Ballet.
 And we are bringing back the very popular Latin Dancing and Lessons at the Little Latin Quarter in front of the Museum of Fine Arts.

-In the Waterfront Parks, kick a soccer ball with The Rowdies and meet Defender Tamika Mkandawire, be sure to get his autograph!
+In the Waterfront Parks, kick a soccer ball with The Rowdies Rowdies Tamika Mkandawire, Brian Shriver and Corey Hertzog will be there to meet fans and sign autographs.
+There will be activities and giveaways!
+Spin the Wheel to see what you can win!
 They are also bringing fun activities and prizes.
 Pathfinder will be leading Tree Climbing in the Banyan Tree again this year.
 Sign up early as it sells out quickly!
 New Year’s Resolutions can be made at the Resolution Bonfire and at the Resolution Fire Sculpture created by James Oleson.
 Strap on skates and Ice Skate at the Glice.
 Enjoy Projection Fun, Walk the Labyrinth, explore local History with St. Pete Preservation.
 Keep your eyes out for street performers and temporary tattoos and other surprises as you stroll.